 More than Mockups – Furthering UX Maturity in your Company with DesignOps on Thursday 15th and Live Q&A day 2 on Thursday 15th

-Michelle Proksell is a freelance UX researcher based in Berlin.
+Michelle Proksell is a new Senior UX Researcher at Grover in Berlin.
 She describes the work she does in UXR as being part art, part science, and part intuition, allowing her to pull from her background in art, sociology & performance.
 She specialises in ethnography and cultural anthropology and has done research across Europe, Asia and North America.

 In her work, she investigates social, cultural, and user behaviours for emerging technology, enterprise software, customer experiences, holistic business strategy, start-ups, and civic tech.
 She especially loves the creativity of the field and excels at innovating and experimenting with UX research methodologies.